godotengine/godot-docs/getting_started/scripting/visual_script/nodes_purposes.rst

 Emit Signal
 ^^^^^^^^^^^

 Emits signals from any object.
-In general it's not very useful, as dragging a signal to the canvas works better.
+In general it's not that useful, as dragging a signal to the canvas works better.

 Get/Set